danielsaidi/website_danielsaidi/_posts/2018/2018-08-26-automate-setting-up-mac-os.md

   - /blog/2018/08/26/automate-your-macbook-setup/
 ---

-In this post, I'll describe how you can automate setting up your new Mac, with a modular and extensible terminal script.
-This script will install system software, applications, configure your computer etc. in just minutes.
+In this post, I'll describe how you can automate setting up a brand new Mac with a terminal script that will install system software, applications, configure the computer etc. This will help you setup a new Mac in minutes.

 ## Why automate?

-I (and many developers with me) prefer to automate as much as possible, to reduce the amount of repetitive manual work, reduce the risk of human error and increase overall reliability.
-For a developer, this often includes unit testing, continous integration, release management etc.
+I (and many with me) prefer to automate as many tasks as possible, to reduce the amount of repetitive manual work, reduce the risk of human error and to increase the overall reliability of a certain process.
+For good developers, this involves unit testing, continous integration, release management etc. For testers it can involve automated UI testing etc. In short, if you can automate, then automate.

-However, one thing that I did NOT automate until recently, was to setup a brand new Mac for development.
-Doing this manually is time consuming, tiresome, error prone and just not fun.
-It's also tedious to remember all the tools and apps you need.
-Without automation, you'll be filling out gaps for weeks.
+However, one thing that I have NOT automated until recently, is to setup a brand new Mac for development, which is time consuming and just not fun.
+It is tedious to remember all the tools and applications that you need.
+Without automation, it can easily take a day, with you filling out gaps for weeks.

-With automation, however, you can setup a brand new Mac within minutes, basically making the setup time linear to the speed of your Internet connection.
-I still have to install apps from the Mac AppStore manually, but that's nothing compared to all the work I had to do before automating.
+With automation, however, you can setup a new Mac in minutes, making the time it takes time linear to the speed of your Internet connection.

 ## Tools on which I base my script